tskit-dev/tutorials/getting_started.md

 ### VCF

-The standard way of interchanging genetic variation data is the Variant Call Format, for which tskit has basic support:
+The standard way of interchanging genetic variation data is the Variant Call Format (VCF), for which tskit has basic support:

 ```{code-cell} ipython3